AlbertoUAH/Zalando/README.md

 ### Train-Validation Split

 One of the fundamental steps in training a machine learning or deep learning model is to divide the available dataset into two distinct subsets: the training set and the validation set.
 This split is essential for evaluating the model's performance and preventing overfitting.
-The split ratio is 80% for training and 20% for validation.
+The split ratio is 80% for training and 20% for validation, __stratified by label column__.

 ### Standarize Features